WWVB: Antennas

 The WWVB signal is transmitted via a phased array of two identical antenna systems, spaced 857 m apart, one of which was previously used for WWVL.
-Each consists of four 122 m towers that are used to suspend a "top-loaded monopole" (T-aerial), consisting of a diamond-shaped "web" of several cables in a horizontal plane (a capacitive "top-hat") supported by the towers, and a downlead (vertical cable) in the middle that connects the top-hat to a "helix house" on the ground.
+Each consists of four 122 m towers that are used to suspend a "top-loaded monopole" (umbrella antenna), consisting of a diamond-shaped "web" of several cables in a horizontal plane (a capacitive "top-hat") supported by the towers, and a downlead (vertical cable) in the middle that connects the top-hat to a "helix house" on the ground.
 In this configuration, the downlead is the radiating element of the antenna.
 Each helix house contains a dual fixed-variable inductor system, which is automatically matched to the transmitter via a feedback loop to keep the antenna system at its maximum radiating efficiency.
 The combination of the downlead and top-hat is designed to replace a single, quarter-wavelength antenna, which, at 60 kHz, would have to be an impractical 1250 m tall.

-As part of a WWVB modernization program in the late 1990s, the decommissioned WWVL antenna was refurbished and incorporated into the current phased array.
-Using both antennas simultaneously resulted in an increase to 50 kW (later 70 kW) ERP.
-The station also became able to operate on one antenna, with an ERP of 27 kW, while engineers could carry out maintenance on the other.